isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

      }
    }

-The ``lease4-resend-ddns`` and ``lease6-resend-ddns`` return an indication of the result of the operation. it has one of the following values: 0 (success), 1 (error), or 3 (empty).
+``lease4-resend-ddns`` and ``lease6-resend-ddns`` return an indication of the result of the operation.
+It has one of the following values: 0 (success), 1 (error), or 3 (empty).
 An empty result means that a query has been completed properly, but the object (a lease in this case) has not been found.

 A successful result does not mean that DNS has been successfully updated; it indicates that a request to update DNS has been successfully created and